sebkoller/moneyguru/README.md

 The complete test suite is ran with Tox. `cd` into the project folder and run `tox`.

-You can also run automated tests without Tox.
-Extra requirements for running tests are in `requirements-tests.txt`.
-So, you can do `pip install -r requirements-tests.txt` inside your virtualenv and then `pytest core hscommon`
+You can also run automated tests without Tox but you'll need to install [pytest][pytest] 3.10+.
+You can then run `pytest core hscommon`

 There are some C-only tests that run with Cunit.
 Tox already runs them, but if you want to run them as well, you can `cd` into `ccore` and run `make tests`.